Eric-Muthemba/Jira-Board/README.md

 You need to have **Elixir v1.3** and **PostgreSQL** installed.

 ## Installation instructions
-To start your Phoenix Jira-Board app:
+To start your Jira Board app:

   1. Install dependencies with `mix deps.get`
   2. Ensure webpack is installed. ie: `npm install -g webpack`